GrammaticalFramework/gf-eclipse-plugin/README.md

 1. Add the GF perspective by clicking **Window &rarr; Open Perspective &rarr; Other** and choosing **GF**.
 1. The plugin will try to determine the path to your GF executable automatically.
 You can check/overwrite it by going to **Preferences &rarr; Grammatical Framework**.
 This path should include the name of the GF binary itself, e.g. `/home/john/.cabal/bin/gf` or `C:\Users\John\GF\gf.exe`.
-1. By default, the _Library path_ setting is set to `.:present:alltenses:prelude`.
+1. By default, the _Library path_ setting is set to `.:alltenses:prelude`.
 This is passed to GF using the `--path` flag.
 1. You can also adjust the verbosity level of the GFEP console log in the preferences window.

 ### Updating the plugin